In the area of affordable housing and finance, our lawyers offer representation in these three areas: Development, Finance, and Public Finance.

-Robinson+Cole has been providing bond counsel services for securities offerings by states, municipalities, public authorities, and agencies for more than 60 years.
-As one of the first recognized bond counsel firms in the country, we have been listed in The Bond Buyer's Municipal Marketplace (the "Red Book") since the early 1940s.
-Robinson+Cole ranks among the leaders, both nationally and regionally, as bond counsel and underwriter's counsel.
-The Public Finance Group has served as bond counsel to housing authorities throughout the country on a wide variety of financings, including capital funds revenue bonds and credit-enhanced transactions, utilizing multiple sources of funding.
+Robinson+Cole has provided bond counsel services for securities offerings by states, municipalities, public authorities, and agencies for more than 60 years.
+As one of the first recognized bond counsel firms in the country, we have been listed in The Bond Buyer's Municipal Marketplace (Red Book) since the early 1940s.
+Our lawyers rank among the leaders, nationally and regionally, as bond counsel and underwriter's counsel.
+Using multiple sources of funding, the Public Finance Group has served as bond counsel to housing authorities throughout the country on many financings, including capital funds revenue bonds and credit-enhanced transactions.

 Represented a national lender providing a construction loan in the amount of $7,200,000 to finance the development of 66 units of mixed-income rental units on property ground leased from a local housing authority in Massachusetts.
 This transaction involved several sources of subordinate financing sources, Low Income Housing Tax Credits, state grants, and local financing.

-Represented a regional lender providing a $9,000,000 construction loan for the development of 40 multi-family low-income units in Cambridge, Massachusetts on property being ground leased from a local non-profit organizatoin.
+Represented a regional lender providing a $9 million construction loan for the development of 40 multifamily low-income units in Cambridge, Massachusetts, on property being ground leased from a local nonprofit organization.
 Negotiated complex matters related to the amendment of the ground lease and zoning and permitting issues to ensure development could be successfully constructed within local development regulations.